Quicklist: Types of Saws

 A. Common Uses of Saws

 From D.I.Y. household repair to extensive commercial construction, saws are a versatile and often invaluable tool.
-Common uses for saws include home remodeling, furniture building, tiling and carpentry.
+Common uses for saws include home remodeling, furniture building tiling and carpentry.

 There’s a saw available to cut through just about everything including wood, drywall, metal, concrete and more.
 With the right saw (and blade) practically any surface can be cleanly cut.

-B. Electric vs. Hand Powered
+B. Electric Power Saws vs. Hand Saws

 Saws come in many different varieties.
 In order to stay organized, let’s divide all saws into two broad categories: Hand saws and mechanically-powered.
 Here’s a more in-depth look at each: